lucidrains/reformer-pytorch/README.md

     emb_dim = 128,        # embedding factorization for further memory savings
-    ff_chunks = 200,      # number of chunks for feedforward layer, make higher if there are memory issues attn_chunks = 8,      # process lsh attention in chunks, only way for memory to fit when scaling to 16k tokens weight_tie = False,   # tie parameters of each layer for no memory per additional depth num_mem_kv = 128,       # persistent learned memory key values, from all-attention paper twin_attention = False, # both branches of the reversible network will be attention full_attn_thres = 1024, # use full attention if context length is less than set value reverse_thres = 1024,   # turn off reversibility for 2x speed for sequence lengths shorter or equal to the designated value use_scale_norm = False,  # use scale norm from 'Transformers without tears' paper one_value_head = False,  # use one set of values for all heads from 'One Write-Head Is All You Need' use_full_attn = False    # only turn on this flag to override and turn on full attention for all sequence lengths. for comparison with LSH to show that it is working
+    ff_chunks = 200,      # number of chunks for feedforward layer, make higher if there are memory issues attn_chunks = 8,      # process lsh attention in chunks, only way for memory to fit when scaling to 16k tokens num_mem_kv = 128,       # persistent learned memory key values, from all-attention paper twin_attention = False, # both branches of the reversible network will be attention full_attn_thres = 1024, # use full attention if context length is less than set value reverse_thres = 1024,   # turn off reversibility for 2x speed for sequence lengths shorter or equal to the designated value use_scale_norm = False,  # use scale norm from 'Transformers without tears' paper one_value_head = False,  # use one set of values for all heads from 'One Write-Head Is All You Need' weight_tie = False,           # tie parameters of each layer for no memory per additional depth weight_tie_embedding = False, # use token embedding for projection of output, some papers report better results use_full_attn = False    # only turn on this flag to override and turn on full attention for all sequence lengths. for comparison with LSH to show that it is working
 ).cuda()